 Day1: Depart UK

-Days2-4: Arrive Blantyre, fly to Nchalo and transfer to Majete Wildlife Reserve.
-Vehicle, boat and foot safaris
+Days2-4: Arrive Blantyre, fly to Nchalo & transfer to Majete Wildlife Reserve; vehicle, boat & walking safaris

 On arrival at Blantyre International Airport you will be met by a local guide and transferred to your camp in Majete Wildlife Reserve, a drive of approximately one hour through colourful local villages and bush.
-Depending on your arrival time there should be time to enjoy lunch looking out over the Shire River and an afternoon and night game drive.
-Accommodation: Mkulumadzi Lodge, 3 nights on a full board basis.
+Depending on your arrival time there should be time to enjoy lunch looking out over the Shire River and an afternoon and night wildlife safari.

-Day and night game drives at Liwonde are conducted in open four-wheel-drive vehicles offer the best chance of spotting leopard, lion, elephant and sable.
-However the highlight here is the superb river cruises in specially-constructed boats which take you out in the heat of the day, when the animals emerge to drink, and allow you to get close to hippos, crocodiles and the wonderful birdlife.
-They also allow for exciting night trips to find civet, large spotted genet, large grey mongoose, white-backed night heron and Pel's fishing owl.
+Day and night wildlif safaris at Liwonde are conducted in open four-wheel-drive vehicles offer the best chance of spotting leopard, lion, elephant and sable.
+However, the highlight here are the superb river cruises in specially-constructed boats which take you out in the heat of the day, when the animals emerge to drink; these allow you to get close to hippos, crocodiles and the wonderful birdlife.
+There are also exciting night trips to find civet, large spotted genet, large grey mongoose, white-backed night heron and Pel's fishing owl.
 A well-positioned hide overlooks the river, and with special permission you can visit the park’s new Rhino Sanctuary, which also contains Liechtenstein's hartebeest and buffalo.
-Accommodation: Mvuu Wilderness Lodge & Camp, 3 nights on a full board basis.

 Today you will transfer to Pumulani on Lake Malawi, normally by road, but occasionally part way by boat if the roads are wet.
 The 100-kilometre drive takes two to three hours, first skirting the shores of Lake Malombe where most of the year you can see the fish-drying racks that dot the villages along the lake's edge.
 Further north there is an option to stop at the old colonial naval port of Mangochi to visit the rundown yet eccentric little museum.